devajya/mata/README.md

 ## Current State and Active Constraints

+There's some obvious frontend changes incoming - retry on failed job, collapsible sidebar, settings, as well as all the mutli-tenant necessities as we move towards this being a more useful deployed app.
+Right now its best performance is local.

 The deployed version runs on CPU-only infrastructure (Render free tier).
 This has two direct consequences: paper count per query is capped at 5 to keep job completion time reasonable, and total job latency is higher than it should be.
 At 5 papers the pipeline is usable; at 10 it becomes slow enough to hurt the experience.

 The first time this became a hard constraint was when edge classification was added (Chain Links milestone).
 Edge computation requires a second LLM call that sees all papers together — on CPU with Groq rate limits, this added enough latency that reducing the paper cap from 10 to 5 was the only practical fix.
 It exposed that the current architecture processes papers sequentially in a single worker, which doesn't scale.